 Anthony Trollope and me

-Trollope Society Chairman
+The Trollope Society’s new Chairman

 Tell us a bit about yourself

-Why is he relevant today?
+Why do you think that Trollope is relevant today?

 Do you think that there are any typical Trollope fans?
 If so, what are they like?

-Have you attended any seminars or events?
+Do you attend any seminars groups or events?